Common Questions:

 Do I have to wear a Personal Flotation Device during my sailing class?

 We require all students and instructors to wear an approved Personal Flotation Device (PFD) during every sailing class.
 This requirement exists to ensure student safety and is also required by our insurance company.
+A PFD is available for free to all who take our courses.

-What hotels, motels, and B & B Inns do you recommend and what are the best restaurants near Lake Nockamixon?
+What hotels, motels, and B&B Inns do you recommend, and what are the best restaurants near Lake Nockamixon?

 What happens if there is too much wind to sail or bad weather?